Scott Weiland: Legacy

-In the wake of Weiland's death, several other artists paid tribute to the singer by covering Stone Temple Pilots tunes in concert, including Life of Agony, Saint Asonia, Umphrey's McGee, Candlebox, Halestorm, and Pop Evil, among others, while Chris Cornell dedicated a performance of "Say Hello 2 Heaven" by Temple of the Dog to the singer.
+In the wake of Weiland's death, many critics and peers offered re-evaluations of Weiland's life and career, including David Fricke of Rolling Stone.
+Several other artists paid tribute to the singer by covering Stone Temple Pilots tunes in concert, including Life of Agony, Saint Asonia, Umphrey's McGee, Candlebox, Halestorm, and Pop Evil, among others, while Chris Cornell dedicated a performance of "Say Hello 2 Heaven" by Temple of the Dog to the singer.

 On the Smashing Pumpkins' website, Billy Corgan praised Weiland, saying: "It was STP's third album (Tiny Music...
 Songs from the Vatican Gift Shop), that had got me hooked, a wizardly mix of glam and post-punk, and I confessed to Scott, as well as the band many times, how wrong I'd been in assessing their native brilliance.
 And like Bowie can and does, it was Scott's phrasing that pushed his music into a unique, and hard to pin down, aesthetic sonicsphere.
 Lastly, I'd like to share a thought which, though clumsy, I hope would please Scott In Hominum.
 And that is if you asked me who I truly believed were the great voices of our generation, I'd say it were he, Layne, and Kurt."

 In 2018, Guns N' Roses with Slash and Duff, honored Weiland during the Not in This Lifetime...
 Tour by covering the Velvet Revolver hit song "Slither".
+The band has continued to regularly cover the song live ever since.

+On December 3, 2025, the tenth anniversary of his death, his son Noah will hold a tribute show to celebrate his father.
+Noah will perform his father's songs at the show which will be held at the Garden Amp in Orange County, CA. Jakob Nowell, singer for Sublime and who also lost his father Bradley Nowell when he was a baby, will also perform at the event.
+"My old therapist gave me the idea to throw a party, get-together for my father.
+I didn't even realize it was about to be 10 years until he brought it up.
+My brain started cooking ideas up instantly.
+I'm keeping [the setlist a] surprise.
+Just expect hits from different eras and even some deep cuts, underrated songs.
+I'll definitely do a solo song or two of my own tunes, but they will be more rock and grunge based to fit the vibe of the show" Noah said in an interview.